chanturia/TAU_PHP_API_CLIENT/docs/Api/ProductApi.md

 $api_instance = new Swagger\Client\Api\ProductApi();
 $id = "id_example"; // string | ID for the product to be updated.
-$updateProductParameters = new \Swagger\Client\Model\UpdateProductParameters(); // \Swagger\Client\Model\UpdateProductParameters | Product parameters for updating product consisting of product type, name, description, brandID, images and optionally merchantids.
+$updateProductParameters = new \Swagger\Client\Model\UpdateProductParameters(); // \Swagger\Client\Model\UpdateProductParameters | Product parameters for updating product consisting of product type, name, description, brandID, images and merchantids.
-$companyID = "companyID_example"; // string | Company ID Parameter for the company that the product is connected to.Required only if the product is connected with a company.
+$companyID = "companyID_example"; // string | Company ID Parameter for the company that the product is connected to.
+Required only if the product is connected with a company.
-$brandID = "brandID_example"; // string | Brand ID Parameter for the Brand that the product is connected to.Required only if the product is connected with a Brand.
+$brandID = "brandID_example"; // string | Brand ID Parameter for the Brand that the product is connected to.
+Required only if the product is connected with a Brand.
-$storeID = "storeID_example"; // string | Store ID Parameter for the Store that the product is connected to.Required only if the product is connected with a Store.
+$storeID = "storeID_example"; // string | Store ID Parameter for the Store that the product is connected to.
+Required only if the product is connected with a Store.
-$merchantID = "merchantID_example"; // string | Merchant ID Parameter for the Merchant that the product is connected to.Required only if the product is connected with a Merchant.
+$merchantID = "merchantID_example"; // string | Merchant ID Parameter for the Merchant that the product is connected to.
+Required only if the product is connected with a Merchant.

 try {
     $result = $api_instance->updateProduct($id, $updateProductParameters, $companyID, $brandID, $storeID, $merchantID);